ex16x41/bugbounty/CLOUD/labs_practice.md

 ## hack the box

-https://www.hackthebox.com/business/professional-labs/cloud-labs-blacksky - have not tested yet
+https://www.hackthebox.com/business/professional-labs/cloud-labs-blacksky - have not tested yet, but heard price isn't worth it from those who tried

 ## others